jamescostian/vbrand/README.md

 cmake -Dbrand:STRING="Insert your own brand here" .
 ```

+Note that in the last command, you are supposed to provide your own string.
+That string will be the brand that `vbrand` applies to files.

 ### Finalizing Build

 Linux and macOS users should use `make` while Windows users should use `msbuild.exe vbrand.sln`